-Death after ‘Scuffle’ at Luzerne County Prison Under Investigation
+Death After ‘Scuffle’ at Luzerne County Prison Under Investigation

-WILKES-BARRE A death investigation is underway in Luzerne County after a Berwick man died following a scuffle with corrections officers
+WILKES-BARRE, Pa. -- A death investigation is underway in Luzerne County after a Berwick man died following a scuffle with corrections officers at the Luzerne County Correctional Facility.

 The family of Shaheen Mackey say Mackey's neck was crushed, his body bruised, and his stomach bleeding after an incident at the Luzerne County prison.
 One question still nags all of them.